-Elon Musk is, let us say, an enigma.
+Elon Musk is, let us say, an enigma wrapped in a conundrum.

-The puzzle: who is this man now so famous in so many realm, from big business to high-tech to UFOs and now to politics?
+The puzzle: who is this man now so famous in so many realms, from big business to high-tech to UFOs, and now to Hollywood, media, and politics?

 We’ll keep the politics out of it.

-Was he just kidding when he told a mega-pocaster he was an alien?
+Was he just kidding when he told a mega-podcaster he was an alien?
 Or does he really believe that?

-Born in Transvaal, South Africa, in 1971, Musk holds US and Canadian citizenship.
-Joking about his extraterrestrial origins, he added that if he could provide proof of alien life, he would share it on X. Warning against Artificial Intelligence, the X CEO said that it is more dangerous than aliens or extraterrestrials for mankind, notes the Economic Times.
+Born in Transvaal, South Africa, in 1971, Musk holds U.S. and Canadian citizenships.
+Joking about his extraterrestrial origins, he added that if he could provide proof of alien life, he would share it on the social medium X (he has two hundred million followers).
+Warning against artificial intelligence, he says that it’s more dangerous than aliens or extraterrestrials for mankind, notes the Economic Times.

 One is made to wonder, then, why he is so involved in it.

-His company, Space X, now has more than six thousand small satellites in orbit (who allowed that)?
+His company, Space X, now has more than six thousand small satellites in orbit.
+That’s called Space-Link.

 His high-tech Tesla cars are now everywhere on the landscape.